 seven-pointed star symbols

-This seven-pointed star symbol is known as the Star of Babalon and was selected by Aleister Crowley to represent Babalon.
+This seven-pointed star symbols is known as the Star of Babalon and was selected by Aleistar Crowley to represent Babalon.
 Babalon is a Thelemic Goddess who personifies the Kabbalistic sphere of Binah.
-The seven points of these symbols symbolize the seven letters of Babalon and the seven planets, seven veils, and seven chakras.
+The seven points of this symbols symbolize the seven letters of Babalon as well as the 7 planets, 7 veils, 7 chakras.

 seal of college of Thelema

 This stylized version is the seal of the College of Thelema.
-It was once the personal symbol of the college of Thelema founder Phylis Seckler before it became adopted as the official seal.
-Its representation is borrowed from the Lamen of Martinists, where the Eye of Horus replaces the letter yod in the triangle.
+It’s believed to be once the personal symbol of the college of Thelema founder Phylis Seckler before it became adopted as the official seal.
+Its representation is borrowed from the Lamen of Martinists where the Eye of Horus replaces the letter yod in the triangle.
 The dove and chalice, on the other hand, are borrowed from Christianity and they symbolize the descent of the b Holy Spirit as well as a chalice that contains the sacrament of the mass.

 Ecclesia Gnostica Catholica

-Lastly, the symbol above is known as the Ecclesia Gnostica Catholica, which represents the international fraternal initiatory organization devoted to promulgating the Law of Thelema.
+Lastly, the symbol above is known as the Ecclesia Gnostica Catholica which represents the international fraternal initiatory organization that is devoted to the promulgation of the Law of Thelema.
 The key function of this symbol is the performance of the Gnostic Mass 9public and private) which is a Eucharistic ritual that was conceptualized by Crowley in 1913.